jotavare/unit-testing/README.md

 - [ ] It should be useful and provide actionable results.
 - [ ] Anyone should be able to run it with the push of a button.
 - [ ] When it fails, it should be easy to detect what was expected and determine how to pinpoint the problem.
-- [ ] It should run quickly.
-- [ ] It should have full control of the code under test (more on that in chapter 3).
-- [ ] It should be fully isolated (run independently of other tests).
-- [ ] It should run in memory without requiring system files, networks, or databases.
-- [ ] It should be as synchronous and linear as possible when that makes sense (no parallel threads if we can help it).

-A unit test checklist
+### UNIT TEST QUESTIONS

-Many people confuse the act of testing their software with the concept of a unit test.
-To start off, ask yourself the following questions about the tests you’ve written and executed up to now:
+Ask yourself the following questions about the tests you’ve written and executed up to now:

-- [ ] Can I run and get results from a test I wrote two weeks or months or years ago?
+- [ ] Can I run and get results from a test I wrote two weeks, months or years ago?
 - [ ] Can any member of my team run and get results from tests I wrote two months ago?
 - [ ] Can I run all the tests I’ve written in no more than a few minutes?
 - [ ] Can I run all the tests I’ve written at the push of a button?